EwaGrela/drf_api/README.md

             "model": "Civic"
         }
     ```
-    a module get_external_data() from utils.py checks if such car exists in external API, if so it is saved in our database
+    a module get_external_data() from helpers.py checks if such car exists in external API, if so it is saved in our database
     if not - user is informed such car does not exist (error 404)
+    module validate_car_data() checks for posted data validity
     if user sends data in wrong format, they receive bad request ( error 400)

 ### `/rate`